selforganising/foundersandcoders/services.md

 ---
 [Founders & Coders](http://foundersandcoders.org/) wants to help you with your web project.

-Our London-based team of developers will tackle any project of any size with no commitment required by you.
+Our London-based team of developers will tackle any project of any size with no commitment required from you.

 If you are not delighted with the work we do, you pay nothing.